 Our quality review process is similar to any process in which large amounts of data are entered into a system.
 We double check numbers, dates, calculations, etc., - any element of the claim that impacts payment and may need to be substantiated at a later date.
 It is a meticulous process, and one that we take very seriously.
-And, as we mentioned above, there are delays when we need to wait for a response to a Missing Information-Loss Calculation letter.
+The process takes longer when we need to wait for a response to a Missing Information-Loss Calculation letter.
 As a reminder, claims stay in the "Determination Made: Processing Status" after a Missing Information-Loss Calculation letter is issued, until the necessary information is received.